Financial Options: How to Pay for Your Boot Camp Education

 2) Part-Time Options

 Not everyone can afford to take time off work to commit to a rigorous full-time boot camp curriculum.
-If that sounds like you, consider the flexibility of a part-time boot camp, with evening and weekend options designed for working professionals who are actively pursuing a career change or advancement.
+If that sounds like you, consider the flexibility of a part-time boot camp, with evening options designed for working professionals who are actively pursuing a career change or advancement.
 A part-time schedule allows you to continue working while advancing your skills.

 Whether you are working full-time or just a few hours a week, there’s no denying the advantage of a steady cash flow throughout your boot camp studies.
 This income can be used to fund part or all of your education, easing the burden of loan debt and accumulated interest.
 Working while you study is a great way to relieve financial pressure and gain knowledge while reducing the need for loans.